kuaizhiyan/PDTrack/readme.md

 # PDTrack: Finegrained reid tracking method by Part Querier.

-# Note
-This is an anonymized repository for ECCV2024, where all personal information is already hidden.
+This is an **anonymized repository** for ECCV2024, where all personal information is already hidden.

-The core code of this project is in `./PDTrack`.
+The core code of this project is in `./PDTrack/`.

 # Introduction